-Cause: When Solaris 10 11/06 software was installed (either through the Solaris installation program or custom JumpStart), no boot disk was selected.
+Cause: When the current Solaris release was installed (either through the Solaris installation program or custom JumpStart), no boot disk was selected.
 You now must edit the BIOS to boot the system.

 Solution: Select the BIOS to boot.
 See your BIOS documentation for instructions.